What is Consul?

 Rolling out changes can be risky, especially in complex network environments.
 Updated services may not behave as expected when connected to other services, resulting in upstream or downstream issues.
 Consul service mesh supports layer 7 (L7) traffic management, which lets you divide L7 traffic into different subsets of service instances.
 This enables you to divide your pool of services for canary testing, A/B tests, blue/green deployments, and soft multi-tenancy (prod/qa/staging sharing compute resources) deployments.

-HashiCorp offers core Consul functionality for free in the open source version, which is ideal for smaller businesses and teams that want to pilot Consul within their organizations.
+HashiCorp offers core Consul functionality for free in the community edition, which is ideal for smaller businesses and teams that want to pilot Consul within their organizations.
 As your business grows, you can upgrade to Consul Enterprise, which offers additional capabilities designed to address organizational complexities of collaboration, operations, scale, and governance.

 HashiCorp Cloud Platform (HCP) Consul is our SaaS that delivers Consul Enterprise capabilities and shifts the burden of managing the control plane to us.
 Create an HCP organization and leverage our expertise to simplify control plane maintenance and configuration.
 Learn more at HashiCorp Cloud Platform.